laye-diop/mini-framework/Documentation.markdown

 ```

 # State Management and Templating
-    First left white a component that just increase or decrease a number
+    First let's write a component that just increase or decrease a number
 ```javascript
 import { Component } from "./component.js";